-For organizations that use Okta Workforce Identity to manage employee profiles, application access, and provisioning, telephony provides the foundation for using SMS text messages or voice calls to a smartphone or telephone as part of multifactor authentication or account recovery.
+For organizations that use Workforce Identity Cloud to manage employee profiles, application access, and provisioning, telephony provides the foundation for using SMS messages or voice calls for multifactor authentication (MFA) or account recovery.

-To issue a challenge that requires a response from the user to verify an authenticating factor.
+- To issue a challenge that requires a response from the user to verify an authenticating factor.

-To authorize a password reset.
+- To authorize a password reset.

-To authorize an account unlock.
+- To authorize an account unlock.